AppertaFoundation/openeyes/README.md

 You can find us on twitter at: http://twitter.com/openeyes_oef

-A demo version of OpenEyes featuring fictional patient data for testing purposes is available at: <http://staging.openeyes.org.uk> and you can access the original prototype for OpenEyes at <http://aylwards.co.uk/demo/login.php> with username: johnsaunders and password: secret
+A demo version of OpenEyes featuring fictional patient data for testing purposes is available at: <http://staging.openeyes.org.uk> (u: username p: password).

 Developers, developers, developers!
 -----------------------------------